Xiaomingzzhang/bouncing-convex-bodies/README.md

 # Numerical and symbolic computations for bouncing convex bodies
-Numerical and symbolic computations for the paper: Integrability and chaos in the bouncing convex body model.
+Numerical and symbolic computations for the paper: Xiaoming Zhang, Integrability and chaos in the bouncing convex body model.
+2025.

 ## Verification of the formulas of the lowest point when rotating the ellipse and the eccentricity disk:
 Mathematica code for ellipse: